rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 sub-cluster can still be reached by the outside world.
 Why?
 Because if two or more sub-clusters, or partitions, can receive writes for the same data but they can't coordinate with each other then you have the recipe for parallel versions of the same object.
 Independently, these sub-clusters are consistent but once joined conflicts ensue and must be fixed.
 That said, partitions can be more subtle and short lived than this.
 For example, imagine a write request where 2 writes make it to their destination but the 3rd fails for whatever reason.
 This would cause a logical partition in the replica values until that replica was repaired.
 In fact, if you think hard enough you'll realize that partitions are **always** occurring in an eventually consistent system like Riak because many actions are left to be performed asynchronously and in parallel.
-In the case where you happen to read during a logical partition that's okay because conflict resolution will occur and you'll never be the wiser.
-There are also some tricks that you can perform in these types of systems to garner more predicable consistency such as making a best effort to serialize all writes to an object on the same coordinator.
+In the case where you happen to read during a logical partition that's okay because conflict resolution will occur.
+There are also some tricks that you can perform in these types of systems to garner more predictable consistency such as making a best effort to serialize all writes to an object on the same coordinator.
 You can find some of these ideas in Werner Vogel's
 [Eventually Consistent - Revisited](http://www.allthingsdistributed.com/2008/12/eventually_consistent.html).

 A partition is really no different than a write after a node goes down